Innovation is in our DNA. We were founded to tackle enormous challenges in bold ways and open new doors for scientific discovery everywhere.

 The MICrONS Project is considered the most complicated neuroscience experiment ever attempted.

-Our large-scale research projects combine groundbreaking science and cutting-edge technology.
-With each moonshot, we push beyond conventional limits to unlock world changing transformations.
+We utilize our cutting-edge technology to do groundbreaking research at a massive scale.
+With each new scientific endeavor, we push beyond conventional limits to unlock world changing transformations.

 We are where the unknown becomes known